apache/druid/docs/api-reference/supervisor-api.md

 ### Get Supervisor state

-`GET /druid/indexer/v1/supervisor?state=true`
+<code className="getAPI">GET</code> `/druid/indexer/v1/supervisor?state=true`

 Retrieves an array of objects of the currently active Supervisors and their current state.
-An empty array will be returned if there are no active Supervisors.
+If there are no active Supervisors, it returns an empty array.

 See the following table for details on properties within the response object:
 |Field|Type|Description|